XavaDigital/ServerlessSaas/README.md

 #### Deploy the Cloud Functions

-Uncomment the line in `functions/index.ts` that imports the oauth functions and run `firebase deploy --only functions`.
+Uncomment the line in `functions/index.ts` that imports the oauth functions and run `yarn deploy:functions`.

 ### Deploy on Netlify